creideiki/fimfic2pdf/README.md

 * italic: render underlined text as italics instead
 * regular: render underlined text as regular text

+### Quotation marks

 If the source text contains Unicode open/close quotation marks, they will be rendered correctly by default.
 If it only contains ASCII straight quotation marks, they will all be rendered as closing quotation marks by default.
 To attempt to automatically change ASCII quotation marks to Unicode ones, use the `-q/--prettify-quotes` option.
-This will blindly change every straight double quote to an alternating open or close one, which will fail silently if quotes are not strictly balanced.
-It also will not handle single quotes, since those are indistinguishable from apostrophes.
+This will blindly change every straight double quote to an alternating open or close one, which will fail if quotes are not strictly balanced.
+If there are an uneven number of double quotes in a chapter, this will be detected and a warning printed.
+It will not change ASCII single quotes, since those are indistinguishable from apostrophes.

-Author's note sections at the end of each chapter are removed by default.
-To include them, use the `-n/--authors-notes` option to specify their style.
+### Dashes

 If the source text contains Unicode en and em dashes, they will be rendered correctly.
 If it only contains ASCII hyphens, they will be